 The unpredictable nature of one’s health and healthcare-related expenses makes planning for today’s retiree’s long-term healthcare needs challenging.
-Discover ways to incorporate healthcare costs into your retirement income strategy using approaches and products that can serve multiple needs at once.
+Discover ways to incorporate healthcare costs into your retirement income strategy using approaches and products that can simultaneously serve multiple needs.

 There’s a lot to think about when planning your retirement, from how much you need to save, when you should start taking social security, and what you will do with all your free time.

-Yet all too often, retirees are surprised by one major expense they did not account for, healthcare.
+Yet all too often, retirees are surprised by one significant expense they did not consider: healthcare.

-Today we know that healthcare can be a major expense for retirees.
-In fact, the three largest expenses you will face in retirement are housing, transportation, and healthcare, so making sure you have planned for it is important.
+Today we know that healthcare can be a significant expense for retirees.
+The three largest expenses you will face in retirement are housing, transportation, and healthcare, so making sure you have planned for it is essential.

 Why does it catch so many off guard?